 EVIDENCE OF MEETING THE STANDARD Educational Technology Services (ETS) is charged with the operationalization of the District Technology Plan with its focus on six goals supporting reliable access, safety, and security.
-These tenets are specifically addressed in Goal 2 - Infrastructure and Goal 3 - Security [III.C.3_01].
+These tenets are specifically addressed in Goal 2 - Infrastructure and Goal 3 - Security [III.C.3\01].
 As part of the infrastructure objectives, the College maintains a dedicated space on the main campus as the machine room (Room 1911) that was refurbished during this last accreditation cycle.
-Efforts to expand wireless networks to parking lots, athletic fields, and open air areas and to upgrade network and server equipment are underway [III.C.3_02].
-In addressing technological security objectives, the Active Directory system was consolidated, email and calendar migrated to the Office 365 cloud platform, and all employees received ongoing and continuous information on security training [III.C.3_03; III.C.3_04].
+Efforts to expand wireless networks to parking lots, athletic fields, and open air areas and to upgrade network and server equipment are underway [III.C.3\02].
+In addressing technological security objectives, the Active Directory system was consolidated, email and calendar migrated to the Office 365 cloud platform, and all employees received ongoing and continuous information on security training [III.C.3\03; III.C.3\04].
 The District developed a comprehensive information security program that outlines how sensitive data and privacy are protected, safeguards in place, and compliance with various regulations around data security.
 The District conducts payment card industry compliance assessments and penetration testing, subscribes to aggregated threat intelligence and early warning systems, upgrades its firewall and intrusion protection systems, and provides standardized backup systems to the cloud for employees.
-One such project involved the rollout of multi-factor authentication (MFA) to enhance security [III.C.3_05].
+One such project involved the rollout of multi-factor authentication (MFA) to enhance security [III.C.3\05].

 ETS maintains a desktop support (Client Services) support team dedicated to Foothill College that is located on-site.
 Team members are available on the main campus every day, and on-call as needed with one regularly scheduled day per week at the Sunnyvale Center.
 ETS also provides services such as a help desk, multimedia classroom support team, e-mail administrator, and network team.
-In 2022, ETS resolved more than 5,000 tickets for issues related to computers, email, audio/visual equipment, and more [III.C.3_06].
+In 2022, ETS resolved more than 5,000 tickets for issues related to computers, email, audio/visual equipment, and more, received through its online help desk request process where requests are documented, logged, and reviewed [III.C.3\06].

 ANALYSIS AND EVALUATION The District Technology Plan specifically addresses infrastructure maintenance and security.
-The availability of ETS team members at both the main and center campuses - in conjunction with the ETS online ticketing system and help desk - ensures timely support and resolution of issues.
+The availability of ETS team members at both the main and Sunnyvale center campuses - in conjunction with the ETS online ticketing system and help desk - ensures timely support and resolution of issues.

-III.C.3_02 Wireless Network Expansion
+III.C.3\02 Wireless Network Expansion

-III.C.3_03 Security Training Communication
+III.C.3\03 Security Training Communication

-III.C.3_04 Security Training Report
+III.C.3\04 Security Training Report

-III.C.3_05 Educational Technology Advisory Committee (ETAC) Agenda, December 14, 2022
+III.C.3\05 Educational Technology Advisory Committee (ETAC) Agenda, December 14, 2022

-III.C.3_06 ETS Work Request Report, Fall 2022
+III.C.3\06 ETS Work Request Report, Fall 2022